sebastianlewak/custom-form/README.md

-# Manual Testing Portfolio - Registration Form Project
+# Testing Portfolio - Registration Form Project

 This project demonstrates my skills in manual testing, frontend development with Next.js, styling with Tailwind CSS, and basic MySQL database management.
 The core of this project is a user registration form that allows users to input their details, which are then stored in a MySQL database.